 - Opioid Use Disorder

 - Positive status for Human Immunodeficiency Virus (HIV) and Acquired Deficiency Syndrome (AIDS)

 - Terminal illness with prognosis of less than 12 months to live

 - Tourette Syndrome

 I have opioid use disorder.
 Am I eligible to get medicinal marijuana?

-Since March 2018, chronic pain related to a musculoskeletal disorder qualifies as a debilitating medical condition for the Medicinal Marijuana Program (MMP).
-Included in this chronic pain category is opioid use disorder.
 As of January 2019, opioid use disorder qualifies as a standalone debilitating medical condition for the MMP so long as the patient is also undergoing medication-assisted therapy (MAT).
 Therefore, opioid use disorder patients are eligible for medicinal marijuana if they suffer from chronic, painful withdrawal symptoms or as an adjunct treatment to their current MAT regimen.

 When will all patients by able to buy edibles?